tshoppa/touchOSC/modules/ColorPicker/README.md

 ColorPicker comes in 4 variations:

--**colorpicker.tosc** the vanilla version with the most common functionality -**colorpicker swatches.tosc** colorpicker with an additional history of previously selected colors -**colorpicker small.tosc** a small sized colorpicker -**colorpicker min.tosc** super compact colorpicker (but least comfortable to use)
+- **colorpicker.tosc** the vanilla version with the most common functionality
+- **colorpicker swatches.tosc** colorpicker with an additional history of previously selected colors
+- **colorpicker small.tosc** a small sized colorpicker
+- **colorpicker min.tosc** super compact colorpicker (but least comfortable to use)

 Each tosc file will contain the according colorpicker component as well as a usage demo